GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-strongswan/index.md

 *   There is root access to the strongSwan instance.
 *   Your on-premises firewall allows UDP port 500, UDP port 4500, and ESP packets.
-*   You should be able to configure your on-premises router to route traffic through Strongswan VPN gateway.
+*   You should be able to configure your on-premises router to route traffic through strongSwan VPN gateway.
 Some environments might not give you that option.

 ## IPsec parameters